Me me me dreaming by Richard Bell (2013)

-Maiwar is the traditional word used to refer to the waterway now known as the Brisbane River, making it a fitting name for this exhibition.
+Maiwar is the traditional word used to refer to the waterway now known as the Brisbane River.

-BlakLash are a newly established collective, developed out of our longstanding working relationships and identified need for culturally appropriate representation in the consultation, development and delivery of creative projects involving Aboriginal and Torres Strait Islander artists.
+BlakLash Collective is made up three members, Freja Carmichael, Katina Davidson and Amanda Hayman.
+As a newly establish collective, BlakLash was developed out of their longstanding working relationship and identified need for culturally appropriate representation in the consultation, development and delivery of creative projects involving Aboriginal and Torres Strait Islander artists.

 In 2017, 13 Aboriginal and Torres Strait Islander artists took part in the Maiwar program which saw artworks displayed across the Vibrant Laneways outdoor gallery and at the Museum of Brisbane.
 The program also included large light projections onto the William Jolly Bridge.

 From Tony Albert's Get Rhythm When You Get Blues to Richard Bell's Me me me dreaming light projection, take a look at the artworks that displayed during Maiwar 2017.

 For more information about Maiwar phone Council on 3403 8888.

 You can also learn more about other Aboriginal and Torres Strait Islander programs and initiatives hosted by Council.